pritptl26-p2/SAM-AI-Tech-Task_1/README.md

 # SAM-AI-Tech-Task_1
+📌 Project Overview

+This project analyzes restaurant data using Python and Data Analysis techniques.
+The project focuses on understanding restaurant popularity, cuisine trends, and customer rating patterns through exploratory data analysis.

+🎯 Tasks Performed
+ Votes Analysis

-Analyzed customer voting patterns by identifying the top restaurants based on votes and studying restaurant popularity using data visualization techniques.
+Analyzed customer voting patterns and identified the top restaurants based on the number of votes.
+Created visualizations to compare restaurant popularity and customer engagement.